 Can Family And Friends Find Out About You Being On The Debt Arrangement Scheme?

-Even if you don’t tell them, it is theoretically possible for people you know to find out that you have a DPP.
-Each DPP is entered into a publicly available Debt Arrangement Scheme register, however it isn’t the sort of database you just stumble across – your friends or family would have to know to go there and specifically look for your name.
+Even if you don’t tell them, it is theoretically possible for people you know to find out that you have a DAS.
+Each DAS is entered into a publicly available Debt Arrangement Scheme register, however it isn’t the sort of database you just stumble across – your friends or family would have to know to go there and specifically look for your name.

-If you haven’t told them anything about the Debt Arrangement Scheme and your DPP, it is very remote they would take it upon themselves to find the database and look through for your name.
+If you haven’t told them anything about the Debt Arrangement Scheme, it is very remote they would take it upon themselves to find the database and look through for your name.

-Lenders also have access to the register, so in the future if you apply for loans or credit cards you may find your DPP affects your credit rating.
+Lenders also have access to the register, so in the future if you apply for loans or credit cards you may find your DAS affects your credit rating.

 The Debt Arrangement Scheme is one of the most flexible debt-repayment tools available, but like all debt solutions you need to take unbiased and professional advice before embarking on it as it.